Ticket Information

 GENERAL INFORMATION:

-Sunday afternoon concerts have additional lawn seating (audio only).
-Bring your own picnic.
-The Music Mountain Concession Stand opens 1 hour prior to each concert and serves coffee, tea, ice cream, and more.
+The Music Mountain Concessions Stand opens 1 hour prior to each concert and serves ice cream, soft drinks, snacks and more.
 We serve wine on Saturdays.
+You are welcome to bring your own picnic.
 Parking is free.
-Patrons will be able to purchase specific seats when buying tickets for Gordon Hall.
-Lawn Tickets are General Admission.

 Doors Open approximately 30 minutes before the concert, depending on the length of the artists' sound check.
-On days that include a Pre-Concert Talk, Doors Open 15 minutes before the concert.
+On days of Pre-Concert Talks, Doors Open 15 minutes before the concert.

 PLACES TO EAT, DRINK & REPLENISH